 - Hair shall be neatly combed and pulled back in such a way that it is out of the face and does not fall forward while giving client care.
 Human colored hair is required.
-Hair accessories should be kept to a minimum. - Nails should be filed to a moderate length (less than 1⁄4 inch long) and clean.
+Hair accessories should be kept to a minimum. - Nails should be filed to a moderate length (less than /4 inch long) and clean.
 Nail polish may not be worn.
-Artificial nails and shellac products are not allowed. - The only acceptable jewelry to be worn to the clinical area will be wristwatches, a ring, and plain, non-dangling earrings (three earring or gauge per ear).
-One gauge per ear is acceptable but may not exceed 10mm/00 gauge and a solid plug must be worn at all times.
-No visible body dermal or subdermal piercings, or the like, elsewhere on the body may be visible. - Tattoos/branding should be covered and not visible.
+Artificial nails and shellac products are not allowed. - The only acceptable jewelry to be worn to the clinical area will be wristwatches, a ring, nose piercing, and plain, non-dangling earrings. - Earrings are limited to three earring or one gauge per ear.
+The one gauge per ear may not exceed 10mm/00 gauge and asolid, clear or skin tone color plug must be worn at all times. - Facial piercings are limited to one stud piercing in the nose and should not be visible or must be 16 gauge or smaller.
+No nose hoops, barbells, or gems are allowed.
+Piercings must be solid, clear or skin tone color.
+Piercings in the eyebrows, lips, etc. are not permitted. - No other visible body dermal or subdermal piercings, or the like, on the body unless covered by the required clinical uniform.
+Piercing that cannot be covered by the clinical uniform must be removed, not just simply covered. - Tattoos/branding should be covered and not visible.
 Exception: Small tattoos on the hands, wrists, or lower arm, that could not be interpreted by clients, families, and/or the public as offensive (not limited to hateful, violent, profane, nudity, etc), may be left uncovered.
 Absolutely no face tattoos allowed. - If make-up is used, it should be applied in a manner that reflects a professional appearance. - Students shall be free of body odor, strong perfumes, and/or the smell of smoke. - "Professional appearance" is based on the subjective opinion of clinical faculty and agency policy.
+If a more strict request is made by a clinical facility/unit, all students will abide by the stricter professional appearance policy.